Ever wondered how companies isolate risk when managing large investments or complex projects?

-In this article, we'll explore what SPVs are, key characteristics, why they're created, and their benefits.
+In this article, we will explore what SPVs are, their key characteristics, why they are created, and the benefits they offer.

 A Special Purpose Vehicle (SPV) is a separate legal entity created by a parent company to serve a specific purpose.
 It has its own assets, liabilities, and balance sheet, distinct from the parent company.
 SPVs are often used to isolate financial risk, securitise assets, and conduct separate financial transactions without affecting the balance sheet.
 The main benefits of using an SPV include risk isolation, improved financial performance, and the ability to raise capital.